 1. So much snow!

 Given it’s referred to as a winter wonderland, there’s no surprise that Niseko receives a lot of snow.
 This makes it perfect for anyone who loves to snowboard, ski or just roll around in the powder and butt-scoot around (me).
 There are around 48km of ski runs, which cater to people of varying abilities and make for a whole lot of fun for those who know what they’re doing.
-Not only is there a lot of snow, it’s really high-quality stuff too.
-Apparently it’s un-cut.
+Not only is there a lot of snow, but it’s also really high-quality stuff too.
+Apparently, it’s un-cut.

 2. It’s crazy beautiful

 Even if you don’t love to ski or snowboard, this place is so beautiful that it’s hard not to fall in love with it.
 It really is picture-perfect, like a winter fairytale straight out of a Hollywood movie or Aspen-based episode of Bold & the Beautiful (don’t pretend you don’t know what I mean.)
 The area is home to some beautiful natural volcanic hot springs, perfect for soaking your tired body after a big day of activities on the ski fields.
 You can even visit a 100-year old Onsen!
 If you love photography, you’re going to find Niseko to be an absolute dream come true.

 3. So many activities!

 So we’ve covered off skiing, snowboarding, butt-scooting and hot springs, but there are still loads of other things to do in Niseko too.
 Take a trail ride on a horse, through the forest and snow.
 Climb aboard a snowmobile and go whizzing through the powder.
 Go Snow Rafting, Snow Tubing and, of course, Snow Shoeing.
 If none of that takes your fancy, how about curling up in your comfortable accommodation with a hot chocolate and a good book.